-1655: Jamaica was taken by the British.
+1655: Jamaica wrested from the Spanish by the British.
 It had been in Spanish hands for 161 years after its discovery by Columbus.

-1857: Start, in Meerut, of the Indian Mutiny, or rebellion of Sepoy soldiers against British rule, sparked by orders to bite off the ends of cartridges for new Enfield rifles, greased with pork fat.
-The revolt ended in July 1858.
+1857: Start, in Meerut, of the Indian Mutiny, or rebellion of Sepoy soldiers against British rule, and particularly against orders to bite off the greased ends of cartridges for the new Enfield rifle.
+The rebellion ended in July 1858.

 1908: Mother’s Day was first celebrated, in Philadelphia, by Anna May Jarvis, suffragist and temperance worker.

 1915: The first Zeppelin raids took place over Britain.
 Nearly 100 bombs were dropped on Southend-on-Sea.

 1919: Britain’s first airline started, flying 50 miles between Manchester and Blackpool in two-seater Avro biplane.

 1940: Neville Chamberlain resigned as prime minister, and Winston Churchill formed a coalition government with Clement Attlee as his deputy.

 1941: Rudolf Hess, Hitler’s deputy, parachuted on to the Duke of Hamilton’s estate at Floors Farm near Eaglesham, claiming to be on peace mission.
 He was arrested, found guilty of war crimes and imprisoned in Spandau Prison until his death in 1987.

 1967: Breath tests for motorists suspected of drinking and driving introduced.

 1973: Five miners died in roof fall at Seafield Colliery, Fife.